 I wore my handbag that had a shorthand on my shoulder.
 Uncomfortable, but I’ll take uncomfortable over giving some unfortunate beings leeway to snatch my bag.
 The night was cold.
 Quiet, and as my mind worked, I began to think of the things that happened during the day, or rather one thing in particular.

-I’m in my fifth year in the University, my final year.
+I’m in my fifth year at the University, my final year.
 Yes!
-That thought feels me with so much pleasure.
+That thought fills me with so much pleasure.
 I like school but I’m glad I will soon be done.
 The strikes, impossible lecturers…

 My best friend, Seun who graduated last year and married soon after her graduation came to see me.
 It was a good reunion until she dropped the bomb.

 Now if you know Seun, you will understand that she had quite a way with words.
 I was just about to tease her when she started talking about her married life, and the fact that even with all the romance between her and Tolu when they were in the bed, it was another story.
 She told me about how excited but a little scared she was when Tolu first brought his pants down and revealed his impressive manhood.
 There was foreplay, and she said she was just getting warmed up when Tolu leaned on her, whispering words of comfort, one she told me really killed her drive was “It will be over soon”, and then, he drove into her.
 He continued that way for about three minutes, until he was spent, and collapsed on her, kissed her, and told her they would make wonderful babies.

 It had apparently continued like that, and she had quickly realized that she was in a marriage where only the man experienced sexual pleasure.